vdohare/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-spa/section03/react/attachcomponentsetc.md

 ## Provide the Login and Logout Buttons

 In the relevant location in your application, you want to provide `Login` and `Logout` buttons for the user.
 You can show/hide the correct button by using the `auth.isAuthenticated()` method.

-We provide a 'withAuth' Higher-Order-Component which allows child components to access the Auth object.

-For example:
+In this example,`props.auth` has been provided via the `withAuth` HOC.

 ```javascript